What is the Best Life Insurance in BC for 2023?

 Get 20+ quotes in seconds

-Should you choose permanent life or term life insurance in BC?
+Do I choose permanent life or term life insurance in BC?

 Both policy types have their place and advantages.
 Term life insurance covers you for a certain period that is agreed upon purchase.
-This period of time is the term.
+This period is the term.
 Once the term ends you will need to renew the policy or shop around for a new one.

 Permanent life insurance policies cover your whole life, so long as you keep paying the premiums.
 As there is no limit, whole life insurance guarantees a payout.
 As a result, the monthly premiums are higher.
 Let's take a look at the advantages and disadvantages below: